Christine Todd Whitman: 1997

+Tenure

+During her tenure, Whitman was described as a Rockefeller Republican, as a liberal Republican, and as a moderate Republican.
+In 1995, the Washington Post called Whitman "an East Coast blue blood, a woman who grew up in the horse country of New Jersey and attended some of the nation's most exclusive private schools".
+The Post added, "At a time when the party's base has moved to the South, the West, the working class and the religious right, Whitman is a throwback with roots in the patrician Republican politics of three and four decades ago".
+Whitman "freely calls herself a pro-choice, Rockefeller Republican".

-Whitman pledged during the campaign that she would lower state taxes by 10% a year for three years.
+Whitman pledged during the 1993 campaign that she would lower state taxes by 10% a year for three years.
 Once in office, she kept the campaign promise, and lowered income taxes.
 The decline in the tax burden made it likely that the issue of tax revenue shortfall would be addressed later.
 Jim Saxton, in a report to the federal congress, argued that New Jersey's income tax cuts improved "the well-being of the New Jersey family", and would not lead to an increase in property taxes.
-Saxton cited Tim Goodspeed's research and a recent paper published by the Manhattan Institute.
-He admitted that "a few localities raised [property] taxes", as expected by Goodspeed, but both Saxton and Goodspeed counted on the flypaper effect to mitigate any broad or persistent increases.
-However, the resulting long-term deficit could not be easily reversed, and subsequent governors ran into difficulties with the cumulative revenue losses and interest payments on the debt the state government issued.

 In 1995, Whitman was criticized for saying that young African-American males sometimes played a game known as jewels in the crown, which she claimed had as its intent having as many children as possible out of wedlock.
-Whitman subsequently apologized, and voiced her opposition to attempts by Congressional Republicans to bar unwed teenage mothers from receiving welfare payments.
+Whitman subsequently apologized and voiced her opposition to attempts by Congressional Republicans to bar unwed teenage mothers from receiving welfare payments.

 Also in 1995, the Republican Party selected Whitman to deliver the party's State of the Union response.
-She became the first woman to deliver a State of the Union response by herself; this was also the first State of the Union response given to a live audience.
+She became the first woman to deliver a State of the Union response by herself; her speech was also the first State of the Union response given to a live audience.

-In 1996, Whitman rejected the Advisory Council's recommendation to spend tax money on a needle exchange to reduce incidence of HIV infections.
+In 1996, Whitman rejected a recommendation from the Governor's Council on AIDS to spend tax money on a needle exchange to reduce incidence of HIV infections.